VladimyrRomanishyn/editing-table/README.md

 # cd  /directory with project
-# /directory with project/ node index
+# /directory with project/ node index or nodemon
 # http://localhost:3000